 Do it right – commit to the structure

 Doing the practice the right way is very important.
 I have wasted a lot of time jumping around alternating the technique to my liking.
 Basically the “right way” here means sticking to your teachers advise perfectly, putting it to the test diligently, practicing the technique beyond preference until results start showing.
 That requires commitment, trust and diligence.
 Having these ingredients we will soon see proper results (joy, bliss, deeper insights and the ability to go beyond stress and relax under pressure etc., to mention just a few).
 I recommend a few points to practice the right way:

 Make yourself a training schedule you feel enthusiastic about and go for it.
-In the first week you want to learn the technique – use the guided meditation below.
+In the first week you want to learn the technique.
 After each week you should add five minutes to your session until you can sit still for one hour.
 I highly recommend joining a Yoga class until you can sit well for one hour.
-From week two onward you should drop the recording and do it by yourself – training your mind well.
+From week two onward you should drop the guided practice and do it by yourself – training your mind well.
 Having practiced this technique for one hour at least once every day (one full hour) for one, two or three months you should go on developing the next step which will follow.
 Moving on early will not help the process.

 About The Author

 Tobi Warzinek has been working as a spiritual guide and mentor since 2009.
 His journey started in early 2002 when he entered the Tibetan Buddhist monastery of Rabten Choeling.
 He spent approximately 7 years in the community and studied the Tibetan language, mind-training and various meditation methods.
 Additionally he trained in traditional monastic debate and Buddhist philosophy.
 In 2011 he subsequently began practicing within the “Forest Tradition” in Thailand.
 Altogether he has dedicated his life to the exploration and refinement of introspection throughout the past 18 years.
 You can connect with Tobi on his page or on facebook.